How Has Dentistry Changed in The Last 25 years

-If you’ve ever neglected visiting your dentist because you’re afraid of needles, just consider 13,000 years ago some poor Italian in Tuscany had his incisors drilled out with sharpened rocks and filled with a mixture of hair, vegetable fibers bitumen.
+There have been enormous changes in dentistry over the millennia.
+If you’ve ever neglected to visit your dentist because you’re afraid of needles, just consider 13,000 years ago some poor Italian in Tuscany had his incisors drilled out with sharpened rocks and filled with a mixture of hair, vegetable fibers bitumen.
 If that isn’t horrific enough, anesthesia didn’t exist at that time either.

 As technology has advanced, so have dentistry treatments and equipment.
 At The Tooth Doctor, we do our best to stay abreast of the latest technology and treatments to ensure our patients get the best available care.
 We want you to always leave our office smiling.